 PLEASE FOLLOW THESE IMPORTANT INSTRUCTIONS TO REGISTER SUCCESSFULLY:

-- We expect heavy registration activity at the beginning of Fall registration.
+- We expect heavy registration activity as soon as registration opens.
 You may not be able to register until traffic clears.
 Please keep trying!

 - Only one person may register at a time.
 Two individuals in the same household must register and pay separately.

-- Since wait lists are no longer used, please do not register for a class unless you will attend.
-Empty seats deprive others who would attend.
+- Please do not register for a class unless you will attend.
+Every class has a maximum enrollment.

-- PRINT A COPY OF YOUR CLASSES.
+- PRINT A COPY OF YOUR CLASSES AND SAVE IT!!!!.
 After you complete the payment page of the registration process, you can click the "Print" button on that page to make a copy of your classes.
 Additionally, you will receive an email with your classes.
 Please save it!
-PLEASE NOTE LATE START DATES.
+PLEASE NOTE LATE/EARLY START/END DATES.

 Economics, Finance and Current Events from the Point of View of a Conservative